 ☐ Major Revision of Existing Regulation

-☐Minor/Technical Revision of Existing Regulation
+☒Minor/Technical Revision of Existing Regulation

 ☐Reaffirmation of Existing Regulation

 OBJECTIVE AND PURPOSE

 The University recognizes and values students’ and employees’ rights to observe and practice their religious beliefs.
 This Regulation sets forth the University’s commitment to considering major religious holy days when planning large-scale University activities.
 It also sets forth the University’s willingness to provide reasonable accommodations requested on the basis of religious observance, practice, and belief.
 Finally, it provides information on how a student or employee may notify the University if they believe that they have been denied a reasonable accommodation.